Arend Features

 Homotopy Features

 Arend is based on homotopy type theory with an interval type.
-This means that it has a built-in contractible interval type together with two constructors left, right : I. We can use this type to define the type of n-dimensional cubes as \Sigma I … I, that is as the product of n itervals.
+This means that it has a built-in contractible interval type together with two constructors left, right : I. We can use this type to define the type of n-dimensional cubes as \Sigma I … I, that is as the product of n intervals.
 These types are not very interesting by themselves since they are contractible, but they can be used as types of cells in the definition of a higher inductive type as discussed below.

 Path Types